-merely to interpret the past but to change the manner in which the past is interpreted in the service of social reconstruction in the present."
-163 This is virtually open advocacy of the proposition that archaeologists should slant their findings for political purposes.
+It's worth noting that Zerzan apparently believes that our ancestors were capable of mental telepathy.
+But particularly revealing is Zerzan's quotation of "Shanks and Tilley": "The point of archaeology is not merely to interpret the past but to change the manner in which the past is interpreted in the service of social reconstruction in the present."
+This is virtually open advocacy of the proposition that archaeologists should slant their findings for political purposes.
 What better evidence could there be of the massive politicization that has taken place in American anthropology over the last 35 or 40 years?
 In view of this politicization, anything in recent anthropological literature that portrays primitive peoples' behavior as politically correct must be viewed with the utmost skepticism.

 After citing to Zerzan some of the examples of gender inequality that I've discussed above, I questioned his honesty on the ground that he had "systematically excluded nearly all of the evidence that undercuts the idealized picture of hunter-gatherer societies" that he wanted to present.
-164 Zerzan answered that he "did not find many credible sources that contradicted his outlook.
-165 This statement strains credulity.
+Zerzan answered that he "did not find many credible sources that contradicted his outlook.
+This statement strains credulity.
 Some of the examples that I cited to Zerzan (and have discussed above) were from books on which he himself had relied-those of Bonvillain and Turnbull.
-166 Yet he somehow managed to overlook all of the evidence in those books that contradicted his claims.
-Since Zerzan has read widely about huntergatherer societies, and the Australian Aborigines are among the best-known hunter-gatherers, I find it very difficult to believe that he has never come across any accounts of the Australians' mistreatment of women.
-Yet he never mentions such accounts-not even for the purpose of refuting them.

-One does not necessarily have to assume any conscious dishonesty on Zerzan's part.
-As Nietzsche said, "The most common lie is the lie one tells to oneself; lying to others is relatively the exception."
-167 In other their effort to make the human past look as politically correct as possible.
+Yet he somehow managed to overlook all of the evidence in those books that contradicted his claims.
+Since Zerzan has read widely about hunter-gatherer societies, and the Australian Aborigines are among the best-known hunterhabilis engaged in scavenging provides no evidence whatsoever that he did not also hunt.
+I emphasize that I do not know or care whether Homo habilis hunted.
+I see no reason why it should be important for us to know whether our half-human ancestors two million years ago were bloodthirsty killers, peaceful vegetarians, or something in between.
+The point here is simply to show what kind of reasoning some anthropologists will resort to in their effort to make the human past look as politically correct as possible.
 Since political correctness has warped the portrayal not only of the human past but of wild nature generally, it should be pointed out that deadly violence among wild animals is not confined to predation of one species upon another.
 Killing of one member of a species by another member of the same species does occur.
 For example, it is well known that wild chimpanzees often kill other chimpanzees.
 186 Elephants sometimes kill one another in fights, and the same is true of wild pigs.
 187 Among the sea birds called brown boobies, two eggs are laid in each nest.
 After the eggs are hatched, one of the chicks attacks the other and forces it out of the nest, so that it dies.
 188 Komodo dragons sometimes eat one another, 189 and there is evidence that cannibalism occurred among some dinosaurs.
-190 (Evidence of cannibalism among prehistoric humans is controversial.)
-191
+190 (Evidence of cannibalism among prehistoric humans is controversial.)191